kinghonest45/LineaSmartContractTutorial/README.md

 export default config;
 ```

 🎉 Congratulations.
-You've successfully built and deployed a Smart contract on Linea!
+You've successfully built and deployed a Smart contract on Linea sepolia!
 You have done a great job.
 Happy coding! 🐸✨